p3palazzo/TAU0006/_aula/03-renascimento.md

 > the case in Europe from the Classic period to that of the Renaissance.
 > [@fletcher:1905history, 604]

-A História da construção se renova a partir do final do século XX.
+A História da construção se renova a partir do final do século [XX]{.smallcaps}.
 Ela passa a considerar não só a relação entre técnica e forma, mas também os processos de produção do ambiente construído, as relações de trabalho e o mecenato artístico.
 Essas abordagens não olham para a história como um